akivascript/subwave/README.md

 To upload the site to a remote server, I use the following:

-`rsync --verbose  --progress --stats --compress --rsh=/usr/bin/ssh --recursive --times --perms --links --delete public/* user@remote-site.com:remote-dir`
+	rsync --verbose  --progress --stats --compress --rsh=/usr/bin/ssh --recursive --times --perms --links --delete public/* user@remote-site.com:remote-dir

 ## What's Next?

 Make this more user-friendly.
-It's pretty close to being a decent OOBE experience but there are a few things missing like `subwave init`.
+It's pretty close to being a decent OOBE experience but there are a few things missing like an easily-modified configuration file, `subwave init` to get a new site up and running quickly, and I'd like to add something like `subwave deploy` so you don't need to run `rsync` by hand.
+Also, fewer lens flares.

 ## What's It Look Like in Action?